-A virtual office is, like a physical office, a space where teammates can meet, work together, and bond.
-Used primarily by or with remote workers, virtual offices achieve the benefits of an office without physically forcing people to commute to and work in the same space.
+Virtual offices provide a space where teammates can meet, work together, and bond.
+Used primarily by or with remote workers, virtual offices give the benefits of an office without forcing people to commute to the same space.

 Why use a virtual office?